dariowho/Due/README.md

 ```

 ## Unit testing
-Due comes with a suite of unit tests.
-You can run them as follows:
+This is how you run the unit test suite:

-    $ python setup.py nosetests
+    poetry run pytest

 ## Documentation
 Due is documented with [Sphinx](http://www.sphinx-doc.org).
 Source documentation files can be found in the `docs/` folder.
 Docs can be built as follows:

     $ cd docs/
-    $ make html
+    $ poetry run make html

 Built HTML files will be placed in the `docs/_build/html` directory.